 - Plantar fasciitis – Strain and overuse on the feet can overstretch and irritate the plantar fascia band.
 This create intense heel pain that can make running difficult.

-- Shin splints – Overuse can aggravate the tissues in the lower legs, particularly around the shins.
+- Shin splints – An overuse injury can aggravate the tissues in the lower legs, particularly around the shins.
 This can make your shins burn with every stride.

 - Stress fractures – Repetitive hard impacts can crack foot bones over time, if your feet are not conditioned to handle the stress.
-This can make running excruciatingly painful.
+This can make running excruciatingly painful for the long term.

 Treating Your Feet Right

 Exactly what treatments your feet need depends entirely on your condition.
-The good news is that most common running injuries are easy to treat using conservative methods.
+The good news is that a good percent of runners injuries can be treated using conservative methods.
 Our team at Absolute Foot Care Specialists will carefully examine your lower limbs to diagnose the problem.
-Then we’ll help you with a targeted treatment plan to eliminate pain and prevent the injury from happening again.
+Then we’ll help you with a targeted treatment plan to eliminate pain and increase injury prevention.

 In most cases, you will need to rest and either scale back or take a break from your running.
 After that, common treatments include icing, compressing, and elevating your foot to deal with any swelling.
 You might need more support for your lower limbs, either by changing shoes or using orthotics.
 Once the problem has been resolved, you’ll most likely need physical therapy to recondition your lower limbs for the run, as well as prevent future issues.